WeTS: A Benchmark for Translation Suggestion: WeTS

 Finally, the translators are required to mark the incorrect word spans in the translation sentence and provide at least one alternative for each incorrect span, by using the annotation guidelines.
 The team is composed by eight annotators with high expertise in translation and each example has been assigned to three experts.
 There are two phases of agreement computations.
 In the first phase, an annotation is considered in agreement among the experts if and only if they capture the same incorrect word spans.
 If one annotation passes the first agreement computation, it will be assigned to other three experts in charge of selecting the right alternatives from the previous annotation.
 In the second phase of agreement computation, an annotation is considered in agreement among the experts if and only if they select the same right alternatives.
-With the two-phase agreement checking, we ensure the high quality of \emph{WeTS}.
-One training example for the translation direction of Chinese-to-English is presented in Figure \ref{fig:example} and the statistics about \emph{WeTS} are collected in Table \ref{tab:statics of WeTs}.
+With the two-phase agreement checking, we ensure the high quality of the annotated examples.
+For the annotated examples with multiple incorrect word spans, we can extract multiple examples which have the same source and translation sentences, but different incorrect word span and the corresponding suggestions.
+Finally the extracted examples are randomly shuffled and then split into the training, validation and test sets.\footnote{To keep the fairness of \emph{WeTS}, we ensure the examples among the training, validation and test sets have different source and translation sentences.} One training example for the translation direction of Chinese-to-English is presented in Figure \ref{fig:example} and the sizes for the train/valid/test sets in \emph{WeTS} are collected in Table \ref{tab:statics of WeTs}.
+Readers can find the detailed statistics about \emph{WeTS} in Appendix \ref{app:statistics}.